 Test your meter first on a 120v AC wall outlet to verify you have the meter set correctly and it is functioning correctly.
 If you can read a wall outlet, you should be able to read a DCC track voltage.

 A regular meter will not give 100% accurate readings on the rails or on the two-pin plug out on the back of the Power Cab Panel.
-But it can tell you if some sort of track
+But it can tell you if some sort of indication yes or no.

-The Power Cab wall transformer Power Supply that plugs into the wall is a DC power supply with a DC output.
+The Power Cab wall transformer Power Supply that plugs into the wall is a DC power supply with a 13.8v DC output.
 The power supply that was included with your Power Cab may be one of several versions based on what was available to us at the time.
 The question is the voltage and current ratings of the actual power supply you have.
 Printed on the power supply you should see a voltage rating and a current rating.
 Something like: 12v dc or 13.8v dc. and 1.35A, 1.44A, or 1.8A current rating.
+It will not be labelled "NCE"

 If you do not own a multimeter here is a link to an inexpensive one from Home Depot - http://www.homedepot.com/p/Powerbuilt-Digital-Multi-Meter-648349/204505225